2x11/2x11/README.md

                   singer: "chorus",
                   musicStudent: "Conservatorio Julian Aguirre",
                   mother: "of 2 fat cats",
-                  like: "beer/coffe/anime and all that nerdy stuff"
+                  like: "beer/coffe/anime and all that nerdy stuff",
-                  dislike: "sushi/watermelon"
+                  dislike: "sushi/watermelon",
                   status: "in the wired...",
 },